 The precise use of visual language is a necessary part of being able to share ideas.
 Architecture has adopted its own set of formal conventions, such as plans and sections, to deal with the design of buildings.
-Since the aim of these conventions is to represent things it can also lead to generalizations that cause us to resort preconceived notions - i.e. a house has a sloped roof and chimney.
+Since the aim of these conventions is to represent things it can also lead to generalizations that cause us to resort to preconceived notions - i.e. a house has a sloped roof and chimney.
 This can significantly impair our imagination.
 Learning how to design requires techniques to speculate on how to make things without reverting to preconceived ideals and types.
-While it might seem strange at first to insist on not calling a window a "window" but instead an "aperture" or "opening,".
-The hope is that doing so will increase opportunities for you to conceive of things differently.
+The hope is that doing so it will increase opportunities for you to conceive of things differently.